 The 9.6 acre site at Griffith Avenue was purchased in the year 2000 at a total cost of €41,898,277.
-The sale of the site in 2020 has provided objective evidence that the historic carrying value of the site in the DCU financial statements has been impaired, based on current market conditions.
+The approved disposal of the site in 2020 has provided objective evidence that the historic carrying value of the site in the DCU financial statements has been impaired, based on current market conditions.
 In accordance with the accounting standard FRS102, the asset should be carried at the lower of its cost or recoverable amount.
 The recoverable amount of an asset is the higher of its fair value less costs to sell and its value in use.
 As the site was being held for the future expansion of the university it was not in use, consequently, the only consideration is the recoverable amount.
-Given that contracts for the sale have been exchanged the recoverable amount is readily obtainable and is €37,239,773.
-While this transaction took place after the year end, in accordance with FRS 102 any impairment in the carrying value of the asset must be recognised immediately in the financial statements to 30 September 2019.
-As a consequence, an impairment loss of €4,658,503 has been recognised in the Statement of Comprehensive Income for the current year.
+The tender competition for the land disposal provides that the recoverable amount based on market conditions is €37,239,773.
+While this transaction took place after the year-end 30 September 2019, in accordance with FRS 102 any impairment in the carrying value of the asset must be recognised immediately in the financial statements to 30 September 2019.
+As a consequence, an impairment loss of €4,658,503 has been recognised in the Statement of Comprehensive Income for the prior year (2018/19).